PeterHo8888/VizNov/README.md

 See res/game.scr for an example script.

 # Text
 Text is literally just in quotes.
+If you want to say who is speaking, then put their name in quotes beforehand.

 Example:

-`"Hello!"`
+`"Peter" "Hello!"`

-I haven't added functionality for which character is saying what yet.
+If you want no name shown, just do one set of quotes.

 # Backgrounds